userahmedosman/userahmedosman/README.md

 - **Modular Monolith**, **Redis Caching**, **Microservices**, **SignalIR**, **RabbitMQ**, **Neo4j**, **Kafka**,
 - **AWS/Azure Cloud Service**, **Github Actions**, **Docker and Kubernetes**, **Linux Shell Scripting** ...

-### 🐦‍🔥 Future plans and💥cruiosity...
+### 🐦‍🔥 Future plans and💥curiosity...
-- I have a strong interest in **RUST ⚡**, from understanding its fundamentals to building high-performance and secure systems.
+- I have a strong interest on **RUST :crab:**, from understanding its fundamentals to building high-performance ⚡ and secure systems.
 - Understanding and becoming proficient with **GoLang 🔵** seems important, as it is widely getting adopted in cloud computing.

 👯 I'm looking to collaborate on open source projects